Representations of quasiprojective groups, Flat connections and Transversely projective foliations: Structure

-{\it Third case: the monodromy of the Riccati foliation $\mathcal H$ is trivial.} Like in the previous case, if $\mathcal H$ is defined by a closed $1$-form at the neighborhood of $D$, then it extends as a global $1$-form except if there is another irregular polar component, in which case we get a fibration by Theorem \ref{T:Totarobis} and $\mathcal H$ factors by Proposition \ref{P:pullRiccati}.
+{\it Third case: the monodromy of the Riccati foliation $\mathcal H$ is trivial.} Like in the previous case, if $\mathcal H$ is defined by a closed $1$-form at the neighborhood of $D$, then it extends as a global $1$-form, except if there is another irregular polar component, in which case we get two disjoint divisors with torsion normal bundle (see Proposition \ref{P:flat}) and therefore a fibration (see Theorem \ref{T:Totarobis}) through which $\mathcal H$ factors (see Proposition \ref{P:pullRiccati}).
 On the other hand, if we are in case (2) of Proposition \ref{P:monodromia irregular}, then Lemma \ref{L:finalpiece} implies that $r < k$, i.e. the order of the normal bundle of $D_{red}$ is strictly smaller than the multiplicity of the irregular divisor.
 The existence of a fibration with a fiber supported on $|D|$ follows from Theorem \ref{T:Neeman}, and the Riccati foliation factors according to Proposition \ref{P:pullRiccati}.